Head of Department

 Component 1: Devising Theatre 40% of GCSE internally assessed externally moderated.

-This component requires students to work on a devised performance based on a given theme and linked with a practitioner or genre.
-Alongside the performance element students create a portfolio of supporting evidence which demonstrates the research, creation and development of ideas.
+This component requires pupils to devise a performance based on a given stimulus in a non-naturalistic style.
+Alongside the performance element pupils create a portfolio of supporting evidence which demonstrates the research, creation and development of ideas.
+This usually takes the form of a video log with accompanying rehearsal video footage or pictures.

 Component 2: Performing from a Text 20% of GCSE externally assessed by a visiting examiner

-Students work on a performance from a published play text in a contrasting style to the one they study for component 3.
+Pupils work on a performance from a published play text in a naturalistic.
 They must perform two extracts from their chosen text in groups of between 2 and 4 actors.

 Component 3: Interpreting Theatre 40% of GCSE Written examination

-For Section A of the exam, students will study a complete performance text and will approach their study as a designer, actor and director through both practical exploration and written preparation.
-For Section B students are required to analyse and evaluate one piece of live theatre viewed during the course.
+For Section A of the exam, pupils study War Horse and answer a series of questions as a designer, actor and director.
+The play is explored through both practical exploration and written preparation.
+For Section B pupils are required to analyse and evaluate one piece of live theatre viewed during the course.

-At A Level we continue to use the WJEC Eduqas specification which is designed to promote a balance between practical theatre making and the theoretical understanding of drama and theatre.
+At A-Level we continue to use the Eduqas specification which is designed to promote a balance between practical theatre making and the theoretical understanding of drama and theatre.
 This stimulating and engaging course encourages learners to make connections between dramatic theory and their own practice.
-The Drama and Theatre Studies course is split into 3 components which equate to 60% practical with supporting evidence and 40% in the final written exam.
-Again, as with the GCSE course it is possible for students to choose to be assessed on a technical/design skill rather than acting.
+The Drama and Theatre course is split into 3 components which equate to 60% practical with supporting evidence, and 40% in the final written exam.
+Again, as with the GCSE course it is possible for students to choose to be assessed on a technical/design skill, rather than acting.

 Component 1: Theatre Workshop 20% of A Level internally assessed in YEAR 1, externally moderated